 I wanted my interviews to be authentic.
 My aim was to share a genuine conversation with my audience; to let them listen in while I had a chat with someone I admired.
 It worked.
 To date, guests seem to love The Culture Pot experience, often commenting on how unique the interview has been and how they have shared things they had never spoken about before.
 Feedback from the listeners has also been very positive as I provide them with a window to a different perspective on life, the universe and everything.
-Result.
+Result!

 Speaking with clarity

 When I write an article, I hear it as a speech, and it’s great because the audience will read at their own pace.
-I can check and double check the words I have used, take out anything that doesn’t add value or confuses the issue, and I certainly don’t have to worry about “hesitation, repetition or deviation” – that’s a playful reference to one of my favourite radio shows, Just a Minute.
+I can check and double-check the words I have used, take out anything that doesn’t add value or confuses the issue, and I certainly don’t have to worry about “hesitation, repetition or deviation” – a playful reference to one of my favourite radio shows, Just a Minute.

-You can get away with all those imperfections when you are delivering a training course, helping someone to perfect their movement or when you are involved in a coaching conversation, because you can sense if your audience is understanding you or not.
+You can get away with all those imperfections when you are delivering a training course, helping someone to perfect their movement or when you are involved in a coaching conversation because you can sense if your audience is understanding you or not.
 These situations are interactive.
 You can adjust your delivery to suit the audience.

-Delivering a talk however, like speaking on radio, is a different animal because you are not interacting with the audience – not in the same way, anyway.
-Of course, I do interact with my guest but not with the listeners at home.
+Delivering a talk, however, like speaking on radio, is a different animal because you are not interacting with the audience – not in the same way, anyway.
+Of course, I interact with my guest but not with the listeners at home.
 Radio forced me to be more mindful of how I was speaking.

 When I reflect on my earlier shows, I believe I probably spoke far too quickly.
 A two-hour show translates into around 50 minutes of talk time, once things such as the news and weather and music are taken into consideration; if the story was meaty, I would want to say what I had to say as quickly as possible, to allow my guest more talk time.
-Speaking more slowly, using carefully placed pauses, meant my questions and responses took a little longer but also added gravitas and clarity to the interviews.
+Speaking more slowly, and using carefully placed pauses, meant my questions and responses took a little longer but also added gravitas and clarity to the interviews.